coveooss/gotemplate/docs/functions_long.md

 Return a single list containing all elements from the lists supplied. mergeList(lists ...[]interface{}) []interface{}

-List all methods signatures accessible from the supplied object. methods(arg1 interface{}) string

 Returns the smaller of x or y.
 Special cases are:
     min(x, -Inf) = min(-Inf, x) = -Inf